devbit-showcases/EliasVerstappe/README.md

 One of these functions is `colorLoop`.
-If I wanted to use RGB color represenataion, I would have had to make 6 loops that do alost the same thing.
-The difference beeing that the R, G and B value have to be incremented or decremented.
+If I had wanted to use RGB color representation, I would have had to make 6 loops that perform almost the same function.
+The difference being that the R, G and B values have to be incremented or decremented.
 ![color_loop_explained](/media/color_loop_explained.PNG)

-the code would look like this:
+The code would look like this:

 ```cpp
 void TLC59116::colorLoop() {
     int speed = 2;